Rajat Gupta: Insider trading conviction and prison service

-Rajat Gupta's jury trial began on May 22, 2012.
+Gupta's jury trial began on May 22, 2012.
 On June 15, 2012, Gupta was found guilty on three counts of securities fraud and one count of conspiracy.
 He was found not guilty on two other securities fraud charges.
 At the time, his lawyer told reporters, "We will be moving to set aside the verdict and will, if necessary, appeal the conviction."
 The maximum sentence for securities fraud is 20 years and the maximum sentence for conspiracy is five years.
 In arguments in mid-October, prosecutors favored prison time of up to 10 years while defense attorneys favored probation and community service.
 As one service option, the latter suggested Gupta "work on health care and agriculture in rural Rwanda".
 Prosecutors based their recommendation in part on $11.2 million profits, or losses avoided, by Rajaratnam based on the tips.
 The defense argued Gupta "never profited on the alleged trading" per one news account.

-On October 24, 2012, Gupta was sentenced to two years in prison by Judge Jed S. Rakoff of the United States District Court in Manhattan for leaking boardroom secrets to former hedge fund manager Raj Rajaratnam.
+On October 24, 2012, Gupta was sentenced to two years in prison by Judge Jed S. Rakoff of the United States District Court in Manhattan for leaking boardroom secrets to Rajaratnam.
 His conviction was upheld by a Federal Appeals Court on March 25, 2014.
 His prison sentence began on June 17.
 On June 11, 2014 US Supreme Court rejected Gupta's bail plea, a week before his prison term began.

 Gupta was released from federal prison on January 5, 2016, on house arrest and required to live at his Manhattan home.
 He was allowed to go to an office during weekdays starting in January, according to an unnamed source.

 The house arrest ended in March 2016.
 Having once rejected the argument, in February 2016 the US Second Circuit Court of Appeals in Manhattan agreed to hear Gupta's appeal to overturn his conviction.